etpinard/basemap.d3/README.md

 ### TODO list

-- Improve maps set scale (almost there ...)
+- Improve maps set scale + controls (almost there ...)
-- Improve zoom
 - Improve scopes: figure out what land / ocean / coastlines layers should be

 - Add zeroline (lon/lat) attributes.
 - Add more subunits and choropleth `locmode` values (but the Natural Earth 110m set only includes USA states, the 50m include USA states and Canadian